 Contact Us Now for Legal Help with Your Houston Car Accident Injury Claim

 You deserve quality legal representation if you’ve been hurt in an accident in Houston.
 With so much on the line, you should choose a legal team with the right experience and qualifications to seek results for you.

-Michael P. Fleming is one of a small percentage of attorneys who are board-certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 When you need help, turn to us to get the answers, justice, and compensation you need.